The Divine Office

 The Little Hours

 The little hours are short offices of psalms and prayers that are prayed during daylight hours.
-They are named after the times of day that they are customarily prayed.
+They are named after the times of day that they are customarily prayed, (assuming a standardised time of sunrise at 6am for convenience).

 Terce - The Third Hour, being 9am.